digital-go-jp/abr-geocoder/README.md

 - Usable as a REST server.
 - Usable as a Node.js library:
   - Supports individual requests and streams.
+- Limited support for searches by Kyoto street names.

 ## Limitations

 - Cannot search by landmarks (e.g., famous facility names).
 - Cannot search by postal codes.
 - Cannot search by alphabet (English notation).
-- Limited support for searches by Kyoto street names.
-- Cannot search by incomplete address notation.

 ## Installation